johnsmith0031/alpaca_lora_4bit/README.md

 * Added some options on finetune: set default to use eos_token instead of padding, add resume_checkpoint to continue training
 * Added offload support. load_llama_model_4bit_low_ram_and_offload_to_cpu function can be used.
 * Added monkey patch for text generation webui for fixing initial eos token issue.
+* Added Flash attention support.
+(Use --flash-attention)
+* Added Triton backend to support model using groupsize and act-order.
+(Use --backend=triton)

 # Requirements
 gptq-for-llama <br>